-Estimated reading time: 3 minutes
+Estimated reading time: 2 minutes

-To see the full calendar of events just click.
+Here is the full calendar of events.

 Food and Wine